segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 Segment can encrypt PHI/PII before sending it to event stream, cloud mode destinations, further supporting HIPAA compliance in your destinations.

-Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal) with a public/private key pair.
-After Segment encrypts the data, it converts the data into a `string`.
+Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal/#default-pii-matchers) with a public/private key pair.
+After Segment encrypts the data, it is converted into a `string`.
 Any downstream validation that looks for `integer` data types will fail for encrypted values.

 > info "Data encryption is currently in public beta"
 > This means that the data encryption features are in active development and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.